jslowick/naia/3-Monsters/Grimshells/Corites/Corites.md

 Horrible crablike [[Grimshells]] that live in/around Coral.
-They tend to leave the [[Ren'Yu]] alone, which is why [[Characters at Lanshire]] uses Ren’Yu as slaves to harvest coral.
+They tend to leave the [[Ren'Yu]] alone, which is why [[Lanshire]] uses Ren’Yu as slaves to harvest coral.
 Heavily armored, their carapace can even block some guns.